COALAIP/specs/README.md

 Another feature of the LCC RRM Party model is that it must only have a `DateOfBirth` and a `DateOfDeath` when its `PartyType` is `lcc:Individual`.
-Other features are that it may have are self-referencing links as well as links to LCC RRM Places.
+Other features are that it may have self-referencing links as well as links to LCC RRM Places.
 Note that using the property `PartyType` an LCC RRM Party can both represent an individual as well as an organization.

 #### Proposed Transformation

-*As a side note: In this chapter, we describe the transformation of the LCC RRM Party model to a JSON-LD Person and/or Organization very literally, as we want to provide reasoning for individual steps of the transformation.
-Note, that this will just be the case for this chapter, as in essence the rationale for transforming other models is fairly similar.*
+*Side note: In this chapter, we describe the transformation of the LCC RRM Party model to a JSON-LD/IPLD Person and/or Organization very literally, as we want to provide reasoning for individual steps of the transformation.
+This will just be the case for this chapter, as in essence the rationale for transforming other models is fairly similar.*

 schema.org defines already both a [schema.org/Person](http://schema.org/Person) as well as a [schema.org/Organization](http://schema.org/Organization).